 Birhanu gave us an excellent tour of the market and there was lots to see.
 My favorite stands were the spice vendors and we saw some weird paste made out of fermented banana, planted underground.
 The chicken was the freshest I’d ever seen—still alive!
 Birhanu explained here you didn’t buy poultry that was already dead and cut up; instead you picked your favorite from a cage and did the killin’ yourself.
 Could you imagine?

 Before I knew it, Birhanu was thanking the group for taking the tour with him, and I was dropped off at my hotel.
-It really was a fantastic tour, and I’m thankful my buddy Eric Tyler hooked me up with Go Addis Tours.
+It really was a fantastic tour, and I’m thankful my buddy Eric Tyler hooked me up with a great tour company.
 I’d hoped I wasn’t a totally boring guest—towards the end I was just so tired from flying for three days, I must have looked and behaved like a zombie!

 The Capital Hotel and Spa was a score!
 It was pretty swanky place for Africa and the room was nicely decorated, had a comfy bed, and views of the city.
 The only negative was a stopped up toilet.
 I was too tired to change rooms, so I resorted to peeing in the sink my whole stay.
 Don’t judge me, I rinsed the basin well each time!

 Fun fact: Facebook and WhatsApp are both blocked in Ethiopia.
 The government blocks access to those websites and other social media after they were being used to organize protests.
 However, the block is easy to get around by downloading and using a VPN app that changes your IP address to another country’s.
 I downloaded a free trial of Norton WiFi Privacy, and it was so handy and easy to use, that I’m going to fork out the $30 for the annual subscription.
 It was a life safer; I would have suffered from serious Facebook withdrawals, even for just that one day in Ethiopia!